In OpenERP, the concept of “invoice” includes the following documents:

 The dates are shown in the document you created in the accounting system.
-They're used for calculating due dates.
+They are used for calculating due dates.

-You can find that the amounts don't correspond with what your supplier has given you on paper for reasons that can include:
+You can find that the amounts do not correspond with what your supplier has given you on paper for reasons that can include:

 It often happens that a supplier adds 1 to the total because the tax calculation has been rounded upwards.
-Some tax amounts aren't valid because of this rounding.
+Some tax amounts are not valid because of this rounding.

-For example it's impossible to arrive at the amount of 145.50 if you're working to a precision of 2 decimal places and a rate of 19.6%:
+For example, it is impossible to arrive at the amount of 145.50 if you are working to a precision of 2 decimal places and a rate of 19.6%: